bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ## KRISS

-Each experimental run on the KRISS system produces a file with extension .kdf.
-Additional files can be available in the same folder: the digitized positions of the head points (\_digitizer.txt), the position of the center of the MEG coils (.chn) and the event markers (.trg).
+Each experimental run on the KRISS system produces a file with extension `.kdf`.
+Additional files can be available in the same folder: the digitized positions of the head points (`\_digitizer.txt`), the position of the center of the MEG coils (`.chn`) and the event markers (`.trg`).

 ```Text
 [sub-<label>[_ses-<label>]_headshape.txt]